nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 Version 1.4 of the X Resize, Rotate, and Reflect Extension (RandR 1.4 for short) adds a way for drivers to work together so that one graphics device can display images rendered by another.
-This can be used on Optimus-based laptops to display a desktop rendered by an NVIDIA GPU on a screen connected to another graphics device, such as an Intel integrated graphics device or a USB-to-VGA adapter.

 33A.
 SYSTEM REQUIREMENTS

+   o For displaying NVIDIA GPU desktop contents on a screen connected to
-   o X.Org X server version 1.13 or higher.
+     another graphics device, X.Org X server version 1.13 or higher.

+   o For displaying another graphics device's desktop contents on a screen
+     connected to an NVIDIA GPU, X.Org X server version 1.20.7 or higher.
+X server version 1.20.6 is also supported using Appendix B.

    o A Linux kernel, version 3.13 or higher, with CONFIG_DRM enabled.